anonymous2012000/Polynomial-division/README.md

    * b = 2              // Constant term in zeta(x)

 The returned value will be true.
+Users can see the value of a and b to some other arbitrary values, e.g, 5, and 8 to test whether the related function returns false.